-Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies in Gary and Hammond.
+Detective James Kelly was shot and killed in Oak Park, Illinois, while investigating several armed robberies that had occurred in Gary and Hammond.

 As the officers walked the men to a nearby corner with a patrol box, one suspect drew a second concealed revolver.
 Detective Kelly was shot and killed, while the Oak Park detective was wounded, but was able to return fire injuring another suspect.

 Two of the suspects were held, but the shooter fled the scene.
 On April 16, he and another gang member were arrested in Newark, Ohio, after robbing two theater messengers of $400 in Zanesville the night before.